-Shots fired at or from a moving vehicle are rarely effective.
-Investigators should move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants.
-An investigator should only discharge a firearm at a moving vehicle or its occupants when the investigator reasonably believes there are no other reasonable means available to avert the threat of the vehicle, or if deadly force other than the vehicle is directed at the investigator or others.
+Shots fired at or from a moving vehicle are rarely effective and may involve additional considerations and risks.
+When feasible, investigators should take reasonable steps to move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants.
+An investigator should only discharge a firearm at a moving vehicle or its occupants when the investigator reasonably believes there are no other reasonable means available to avert the imminent threat of the vehicle, or if deadly force other than the vehicle is directed at the investigator or others (Government Code § 7286(b)).